LloydPlayzHD/eggs/README.md

 # Welcome to my pterodactyl  eggs.

 #### CoreBot (Discord Bot)
-What does it do?
+What does it do?<br>
 Auto installs dependencies and allows you to run the bot without installing any node_modules
 ****
-NOTE: Please make sure you have the following linux packages installed before using.
+NOTE: Please make sure you have the following linux packages installed before using. <br>
 Packages: autoconf automake g++ libtool build-essential

 ****
 #### How To Install?